simpleviewinc/zr-rails-test/README.md

   * Add a view template that displays a list of pages created by the user
     * Add a button to the `_navbar.html.erb` template the navigates to this view template

-## Important
-  * Not every change required is outlined above
-  * Some tasks require updating multiple files for that task to be completed
-  * While css styles, look, and feel are not a priority, the app should look decent

-### Submit
+## Submit
   * Submit a pull request to this repo
   * Send an us an email, letting us know it has been submitted
   * Deploy the app to the cloud
     * How this is done is not important.
 It just needs to be accessible via the internet

+## Important
+  * Not every change required is outlined above
+  * Some tasks require updating multiple files for that task to be completed
+  * While css styles, look, and feel are not a priority, the app should look decent